 Reach your potential as a student in our bachelor’s in business administration degree program.

-This sequence represents the minimum credit requirement for program completion.
+This represents the minimum credits for program completion.
 The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your transfer credits that Walden would accept, call an enrollment advisor at 855-515-3563.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 855-515-3563.

 Personal goals, values, and purpose represent the foundations of effective personal leadership.
 In this introductory course, students explore this concept of personal leadership in their own work and community roles.
 Through the application of self-assessment tools, students can gain insights into their leadership strengths as well as those areas representing opportunities for improvement.
 The roles of emotional intelligence and social intelligence are introduced to provide a more comprehensive model of personal leadership.
 Students also investigate the alignment of Walden’s mission of social change with broader societal issues in the workplace, including the relationship between personal and organizational leadership.